kazie/blog-about-anything/docs/_posts/2023-03-13-printers-on-linux.md

 6. Install [`system-config-printer`](https://github.com/OpenPrinting/system-config-printer) for easier management and adding things like printers.
 7. (optional?)
 Install [`foomatic-db*`]() drivers, open source drivers.

-*Damn* that's a lot of things to install, and maybe some of them are not even neccesary - but that's what it took for me to make it work!
+*Damn* that's a lot of things to install, and maybe some of them are not even necessary - but that's what it took for me to make it work!

 #### Setup the printer
-I set it up using the `system-config-printer` program, elevated as sudo - since hey I don't know if all i need is the `lp` group or whatever ...
+I set it up using the `system-config-printer` program, elevated as `sudo` - since hey I don't know if all i need is the `lp` group or whatever ...

 First, you want to use the big and obvious _Add_ button
 ![](./img/print1.png)

-Then at the magello office, find the damn printer while logged into the office network, at `192.168.1.197`.
+Then at the Magello office, find the damn printer while logged into the office network, at `192.168.1.197`.
 ![](./img/print2.png)

 Then after pressing a lot of next buttons, you should have gotten the correct drivers, maybe the `PXL` driver even and have a printer ready for printing - test by pressing `Print Test Page`.